Efficiency & Effectiveness: Automatic Network Connections

 It is no secret that in the world of networking, there is an abundance of TLAs and FLAs (Three- and Four- Letter Acronyms).
-Horizon Solutions is taking a closer look at many of these terms in an ongoing series all about Industrial Networks.
+This post is part of a series all about the Importance of Acronyms in Networking.

 Our last post in this series looked into Network Address Translation (NAT).
 We will continue to add content, especially content that relates to the world of industrial manufacturing, factories and automation.
 In this edition of The Importance of Acronyms, we will be exploring a common concept that is used in your home, in your office, at your local coffee shop, and in some cases even your car.
 This concept is referred to as Dynamic Host Configuration Protocol or DHCP.

 In today’s world, just about every device we own is somehow able to connect to the internet, or at the very least is able to be part of a network.
 When you walk into your house, your phone, tablets, and laptops automatically connect to your WiFi without having to set an IP address; that automatic connection is DHCP at work.
 Without DHCP, you would have to manually set the IP address of every device that you would want connected to your network.
 A process very similar to configuring your PLC, Powerflex or Kinetix drives.

 A DHCP server has a pool of IP addresses that the sever can “assign” to a DHCP client.
 The process is quite simple:

 - A DHCP enabled Client (Poweflex drives, Logix PLCs) sends a signal requesting an IP address

 - The DHCP Sever receives the request and leases out an available IP address from the pool